mindspore-lab/mindone/examples/marigold/README.md

     bash script/download_sample_data_mindspore.sh
     ```

-2. Or place your images in the directory, for example, under `input/in-the-wild_example`, and run the following inference command.
+2. Or place your images in the directory `input/in-the-wild_example`, and run the following inference command.

     ```bash
     python run.py --fp16